opnfv/opnfvdocs/docs/how-to-use-docs/documentation-example.rst

 patch set to gerrit, and deleted after the change is merged.
 Document link(s) can be found in your change page on gerrit as a review comment.

-Note:
-Currently, the job reports 'SUCCESS' as result of document build even if the PDF creation failed.
-This is a provisional workaround, since many projects are not ready for PDF creation yet.

 Merge Job
 ----------